tseemann/snippy/README.md

 ----------|--------------
-.aln | A core SNP alignment in the ```--aformat``` format (default FASTA) .full.aln | A whole genome SNP alignment (includes invariant sites) .tab | Tab-separated columnar list of core SNP sites with alleles and annotations .txt | Tab-separated columnar list of alignment/core-size statistics
+.aln | A core SNP alignment in the ```--aformat``` format (default FASTA) .full.aln | A whole genome SNP alignment (includes invariant sites) .nway.tab | Tab-separated columnar list of core SNP sites with alleles and annotations .txt | Tab-separated columnar list of alignment/core-size statistics

+## Advanced Options
+* If you want to mask certain regions of the genome, you can provide a BED file with the `--mask` parameter.
+Any SNPs in those regions will be excluded.
+This is common for genomes like *M.tuberculosis* where pesky repetitive PE/PPE/PGRS gebes cause false positives.
+* If you use the `snippy --cleanup` option the reference files will be deleted.
+  This means `snippy-core` can not "auto-find" the reference.
+In this case you simply use `snippy-core --reference REF` to provide the reference in FASTA format.
+* If you want to exclude the reference genome from the alignment, use `snippy-core --noref`.

 # Advanced usage